Night of the Navy Port

 — “Night of the Navy Port”

 My dad used to sing me this marine song as a lullaby when I was a child.
-The melodies created by his voice continue to echo in my mind, though I have never heard of the original song itself.
+The melodies created by his voice continue to echo in my mind, though I had never heard of the original song itself.
 On one homesick day, I found the song on Spotify and listened to the original track for the first time.
 It was almost a completely different, unfamiliar song—because my dad, like me, cannot sing in tune.
 The feelings of comfort associated with this song belonged solely to his voice.
-While this revelation of “distorted reality” is rather a sweet and playful one, it makes me think of how other images of my childhood surroundings were also muffled and only became clear after I stepped out of them.
+While this revelation of “distorted reality” was rather a sweet and playful one, it made me think of how other images of my childhood surroundings in Beijing were also muffled and only became clear as I grew older.